alcides/z3test/Readme.md

-  e# Debugging process of z3 behaviour on RSL
+# Debugging process of z3 behaviour on RSL

 rsl-terminal is a headrest specification validator.
 Headrest is a language used to specifify REST APIs. rsl-terminal makes usage of z3 to validate subtyping, using the official Java bindings. rsl-terminal includes com.microsoft.z3 jar, but requires .so or .dylibs to be available in `java.library.path`.